What Gartner Calls a “Once-in-a-Lifetime” Disruption to Retail

 “Customer expectations continue to be the single most influential driver of transformation in the retail industry,” Gartner explains in the 2022 report, supporting composability as a key growing industry trend.

 This adaptable “brick-by-brick” composability is what Mendix nurtures: retailers with composable business architecture build modular components organization-wide with our open API-based platform.
 Collaboration between internal teams is fostered including open channels of communication between business departments and IT.
 With our composable technology, retailers are agile and prepared to bring new capabilities to market.
 A composable enterprise is one that can face future disruptions in retail.

 Unified Commerce: E-commerce Is Now Just Commerce

-Retailers know the day is coming and Gartner has the prediction in writing in their new report: “By 2023, e-commerce will cease to be a differentiator in the retail marketplace.”
+Retailers know the day is coming and Gartner has an eye-opening prediction in writing in their new trends report stating: “By 2023, e-commerce will cease to be a differentiator in the retail marketplace.”